 The french toast should be crisp on top and soft on the bottom.
 This is what makes it so incredibly delicious.
 But if you’re finding that your french toast casserole is soggy, then try these tips.

 - Make sure you soak the bread long enough.
-If you only soak it for a couple hours, then the bread might not have enough time to properly absorb all the egg mixture.
-This is why I highly recommend you prepare it in the evening, then the casserole can soak overnight in the fridge and create that soft custard texture, instead of a sloppy mess.
+If you only soak it for a couple of hours, then the bread might not have enough time to properly absorb all the egg mixture.
+This is why I highly recommend you prepare it in the evening, then the casserole can soak overnight in the fridge and create that soft custard texture.

 Yes you can.
 And this is definitely the secret to a great french toast casserole consistency.
 Prepping your ingredients at night will allow for everything to fully absorb, and also make things easier for you in the morning.